BDJslime-UnaverageJoe/TTT_Spectator_Deathmatch_Redux/README.md

 ### Known issues:
 - On some maps ghost players can get stuck.
 Rejoining the Spectator Deathmatch is currently the only solution.

-## Upcoming features:

-* Cleaner code and example template for creating own ghost weapons
-* Add an update notification (like 'TTT Damagelogs' has)

 # License: